hnb0423/Project5_Loan_interest_rate_prediction/README.md

 Business problem: The goal of this project is to predictloan interest rate by using training and testing dataset

 ## Data Processing:
-I encoded categorical variable, handle missing values.
+I encoded categorical variables, handle missing values.

 ## Feature engineering:
 I dropped unnecessnary columns, recategorized certain columns, and resolved mismatch issue between training and testing datasets.